Chart Color Schemes

 Deanside has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Twenty-seven infrastructure projects have been identified by AreaSearch as potentially impacting the area.
-Significant projects include Plumpton Aquatic and Leisure Centre, Thornhill Park, Kororoit Part 2 Precinct Structure Plan, and Woodlea Active Open Space Precinct.
-The following list details those likely to be most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 26 projects that could impact the area.
+Notable ones include Plumpton Aquatic and Leisure Centre, Thornhill Park, Kororoit Part 2 Precinct Structure Plan, and Woodlea Active Open Space Precinct.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.